five-over-four/color_steganographer/README.md

 For example: at bit_level = 3, we're working with 2^3 = mod 8 arithmetic.
 0 = "000", 1 = "001", ..., 6 = "110", and 7 = "111".
 This would
 take the least significant 3 bits from the colour channel to what is essentially random-ish noise and leave 5 to the actual colour data.
 This naturally introduces some noise, but is completely invisible at low bit_levels (up to about 4).
-At 8 bits, the entire underlying image is lost, as
-0 bits of information are retained of it.
+At 8 bits, the entire underlying image is lost, as 0 bits of colour information are retained in each channel.

 ## Space considerations
 As each pixel can contain 3 * bit_level bits of information and the starting sequence takes up 24 bits (end sequence can be omitted), the maximum number of characters you can encode into an image of size width * height is `(width * height * 3 * bit_level)/8 - 24`, rounded down.